Nigerian Moi Moi/Moin moin: Steamed Bean Pudding

 - 1 lb. of beans or 16 OZ black-eye peas bag

-- 2 Maggi cubes
+- 2 (Nigerian) Maggi cubes or 2 teaspoons of Knorr seasoning powder

 - 1 teaspoon of salt